This drug has long been used as a hepatoprotective remedy.

-- The short half-life of Legalon indicates that at least 3 daily intakes are needed to ensure sustained effective blood levels.
+- The short half-life of Legalon indicates that at least three daily intakes are needed to ensure sustained adequate blood levels.

-Clinically relevant interactions between legalon and other drugs have not been identified so far.
+Clinically relevant interactions between legal and other drugs have not been identified.

-Of the multitude of pharmacological effects attributed to legalon in recent years, the majority can be attributed to its antioxidant and membrane stabilizing properties.
+Of the many pharmacological effects of legal in recent years, the majority can be attributed to its antioxidant and membrane stabilizing properties.

-The available clinical studies related to the application of legalon in toxic hepatological disorders have limitations.
-Even so, the favorable risk / benefit ratio justifies continuing the use of legalon in these indications.
+The available clinical studies related to the application of legal in toxic hepatological disorders have limitations.
+Even so, the favorable risk/benefit ratio justifies continuing the use of legal in these indications.

-Despite promising experimental data, there have been no recent clinical studies on alcoholic liver disease (excluding cirrhosis).
+Despite promising experimental data, no recent clinical studies have been conducted on alcoholic liver disease (excluding cirrhosis).

-However, older trials reported a reduction in serum aspartate transaminase levels in response to legalon treatment.
+However, older trials reported reduced serum aspartate transaminase levels in response to legal treatment.

-It seems worth remembering that in the alcoholic cirrhosis trials there was no significant reduction in overall mortality and liver-related mortality.
+It seems worth remembering that in the alcoholic cirrhosis trials, there was no significant reduction in overall and liver-related mortality.

-In the rapidly evolving indication for nonalcoholic fatty liver disease / nonalcoholic steatohepatitis, animal and human studies show that legalon can achieve higher levels in the blood compared to healthy controls.
+In the rapidly evolving indication for nonalcoholic fatty liver disease / nonalcoholic steatohepatitis, animal and human studies show that legal can achieve higher blood levels than healthy controls.

-In addition, it can have beneficial effects on the gut in addition to protective effects on the liver.
+In addition, it can have beneficial effects on the gut and protective effects on the liver.

-Several comparative trials have shown some benefits in relation to aspartate transaminase and alanine transaminase levels in patients with nonalcoholic fatty liver disease / nonalcoholic steatohepatitis.
+Several comparative trials have shown some benefits of aspartate and alanine transaminase levels in patients with nonalcoholic fatty liver disease / nonalcoholic steatohepatitis.

 However, most of these studies had methodological limitations.

-These studies should also pay greater attention to nutritional and lifestyle covariates, such as smoking, coffee consumption, and physical activity in particular, in the context of nonalcoholic fatty liver disease.
+These studies should also pay greater attention to nutritional and lifestyle covariates, such as smoking, coffee consumption, and physical activity in the context of nonalcoholic fatty liver disease.